-- 1. If the Complainant(s) is/are not satisfied with the outcome of the mediation effort, he/she may file a written grievance by completing a Student Grievance Form at the Student Life and Community Engagement Office where staff will explain the grievance process. - 2.
-The completed grievance form must be presented to the Manager of Student Life and Community Engagement, or designee, within 48 hours after satisfying the first step in the grievance process. - 3.
+- 1. The completed Student Grievance Form grievance form is reviewed by the Student Life Office and presented to the Manager of Student Life and Community Engagement, or designee, within 48 hours after satisfying the first step in the grievance process.
+The Manager of Student Life and Community Engagement, or designee, confirms the type of grievance: whether it is an academic or non-academic grievance. - 2.
 The Manager of Student Life and Community Engagement, or designee, shall give written acknowledgement of receipt of the Student Grievance Form.

-Resolving a Grievance:
+C. Resolving a Grievance

-If the grievance involves an incident or situation between a student and his/her peer:
+Academic Grievance: If the grievance involves an incident or situation between a student and faculty member related to teaching and learning: